wvhulle/rust_presentations/traits_type_elision.md

 ```

-**Question**: is every `move` closure `FnOnce`.
+**Question**: is every `move` closure `FnOnce`?

 <!-- pause -->

+**Answer**: No,
-**Answer**: No, the captured references are moved inside, but the closure can be called multiple times since the body uses the captured variables by reference.
+- if a closure captures something by reference the reference is moved inside the implicit struct.
+Afterwards the call function of the struct can  be called multiple times and the body uses the captured variables by reference.
+The reference stays in between executions.
+- If a closure captures something by value, the body of the call function will use it by reference.
+If you move it, then the closure becomes `FnOnce`.

 ---

 <!-- column_layout: [1, 1] -->

 <!-- column: 0 -->

+Extremely hard.

 #### Question